yiranc0205/Technical-Writing/TechnicalWriting-Notes/Getting started.md

 3. Add supporting concepts and information that the customer needs to know.
 4. Add supporting reference information that helps them later on, once they know the products better.

+## What is software documentation?
+Software documentation is a part of any software to achieve the following goals:
+• Resolve issue encountered by the developer during the development process
+• Help end-user to understand the product
+• Assist customers and the support team to find the information.

+## Value of technical writer
+- For the customers:
+	- Helping users to effectively set up and use software
+	- Assisting the users in solving a problem by themselves
+	- Improve user experience

+- For the software development team:
+	- Saving time and energy of the development team